bnnyng/garden/content/literature-notes/2021-lindsay-models-of-the-mind.md

 >[!quote] Quoted from Larry Abbott (2008)
 >Equations force a model to be precise, complete and self-consistent, and they allow its full implications to be worked out. … Mathematical formulation of a model forces it to be self-consistent and, although self-consistency is not necessarily truth, self-inconsistency is certainly falsehood.

-- The challenge in [[Mathematical modeling]] is “deciding which details matter and steadfastly ignoring those that do not.”
+- The challenge in [[All models are wrong, but some are useful|mathematical modeling]] is “deciding which details matter and steadfastly ignoring those that do not.”
 	- Often, models are criticized for being oversimplifying, particularly for complicated biological processes (as opposed to physics, which is more likely to be satisfactorily explained by a “grand unified theory”).
 - Mathematical models are usually built by identifying relevant facts and data, then simplifying and combining the facts in a way that demonstrates the underlying mechanism behind a phenomena.